yongzx/GSoC-2019-FrameNet/Documentation - Antonym Detection.md

 **5B - Dependency-Parsing**

-After inclduing the syntactic relations, which are the type of dependency relations and the level of the node in the parse tree, to the input, the accuracy increased to 0.88.
+After including the syntactic relations, which are the type of dependency relations and the level of the node in the parse tree, to the input, the accuracy increased to 0.88.

 ### 6. Applying Classifier to FrameNet